 - FOR THE STUDENTS

 Orlando "G.G."
-Smith was been named the head men's basketball coach at Loyola University Maryland, the school's president, Rev. Brian F. Linnane, S.J., on April 12, 2013, at a press conference in Reitz Arena.
+Smith was named the head men's basketball coach at Loyola University Maryland, the school's president, Rev. Brian F. Linnane, S.J., on April 12, 2013, at a press conference in Reitz Arena.

 Smith, who is the son of current Texas Tech University Head Coach Tubby Smith, has been an assistant at Loyola for the past six seasons under former coach Jimmy Patsos.